Jbleezy/BO1-Reimagined/README.md

 ### Nova Crawlers
 * The player who kills a Nova Crawler gets the kills for any zombies killed from the explosion of the Nova Crawler
+* Now award kill points immediately if killed while crawling on a wall

 ### Thief
 * Max health: 30,000